hason29/Windows-Optimization-Toolbox/README.md

 # How to run the script
 • Download the .zip file on the main page of the GitHub and extract the .zip file to your desired location

-• Right-click the PowerShell file that you'd like to run and click on "Run With PowerShell"
+• Right-click the PowerShell file and click on "Run With PowerShell"

 • Or paste this command into Powershell (admin):
 ```